 Remote temperature monitoring requirements

-RM systems use various technologies, but certain criteria must be met for the system to be considered an adequate alternative method of compliance.
+Remote monitoring systems (RMS) use various technologies, but certain criteria must be met for the system to be considered an adequate alternative method of compliance.
 The system must:

 - monitor and report twice daily temperature readings (at a minimum)

 - trigger an alarm when a storage unit is not holding food within the set temperature limits